webdevelopers-eu/z-template/README.md

 * If the value is a string, it is converted to a boolean where the empty string is false and all other strings are true.
 * If the value is an object, it is converted to a boolean if the object has no properties.
 * If the value is an array, it is converted to a boolean if the array has no elements.

+Any value can be converted into boolean by enclosing it in curly braces or by prefixing it with "!!" symbols.
+Example: `{foo}`, `!!foo`.